vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/03_PART_B_REFORMED_CALENDAR_OF_INDIA_for_the_five_years_1876_to_1880_Saka_1954-55_to_1958-59_A_D.md

 FOR SAKA ERA 1879 (1957-58 A.D.)

-Dhanuḥ : Sahasya Ayanāmsa on 1st=23° 16' 17" Month of AGRA HĀY AŅA (MĀRGAŚĪRṣA) (30 Days) Hemanta 2nd Month
+Dhanuḥ : Sahasya ayanāṁśa on 1st=23° 16' 17" Month of AGRA HĀY AŅA (MĀRGAŚĪRṣA) (30 Days) Hemanta 2nd Month

 Tithi